BackTable / ENT / Contributor

 Dr. Joe Walter Kutz is a neurotologist and Professor of Otolaryngology and Neurosurgery at the University of Texas Southwestern Medical Center in Dallas, TX.

 The BackTable Podcast is a knowledge resource by physicians for physicians.
-Learn from the experiences and expertise of Dr. Joe Walter Kutz and get practical advice on how to build your practice by listening to the BackTable ENT Podcast.
+Learn from the experiences and expertise of Dr. Joe Walter Kutz and get practical advice on how to build your practice by listening to the BackTable Podcast.

 Stay Up To Date